 On 24 February, SIPRI and the Embassy of Sweden in Seoul jointly held a launch event for the report ‘The Impact of Artificial Intelligence on Strategic Stability and Nuclear Risk—Volume II: East Asian Perspectives’.

-The report is the second in a series of three that explores regional perspectives and trends related to the impact recent advances in artificial intelligence could have on nuclear weapons and doctrines, as well as on strategic stability and nuclear risk.
+The report is the second in a series of three that explores regional perspectives and trends related to the impact recent advances in artificial intelligence (AI) could have on nuclear weapons and doctrines, as well as on strategic stability and nuclear risk.
 The second volume assembled the perspectives of 13 experts from East Asia, Russia and the United States to assess how machine learning and autonomy may become the focus of an arms race among nuclear-armed states.